chengniedotcom/chengniedotcom.github.io/notes/discourse-summaries.md

 1. There are three types of action: physical, vocal and mental.
 One who learns to observe oneself quickly realizes that mental action is the most important, because this is the seed, the action that will give results.
 Vocal and physical actions are merely projections of the mental action, yardsticks to measure its intensity.
 They originate as mental action, and this mental action subsequently manifests at the vocal or physical level.

-1. TK: As you proceed, it will become clear that there are four major segments or aggregates of the mind.
-The first segment is called viññāṇa, which may be translated as consciousness.
-Then the next part of the mind starts working: saññā, perception.
+1. As you proceed, it will become clear that there are four major segments or aggregates of the mind.

+    1. The first segment is called viññāṇa, which may be translated as consciousness.
+    1. Then the next part of the mind starts working: saññā, perception.
 One gives an evaluation of good or bad, according to one’s past experience.
-At once the third part of the mind starts working: vedanā, sensation.
+    1. At once the third part of the mind starts working: vedanā, sensation.
 As soon as a sound comes, there is a sensation on the body, but when the perception recognizes it and gives it a valuation, the sensation becomes pleasant or unpleasant, in accordance with that valuation.
-Then the fourth part of the mind starts working: saṅkhāra, reaction
+    1. Then the fourth part of the mind starts working: saṅkhāra, reaction

 1. Here is the real seed that gives fruit, the action that will have results: the saṅkhāra, the mental reaction.
 Every moment one keeps sowing this seed, keeps reacting with liking or disliking, craving or aversion, and by doing so makes oneself miserable.